NEW!! Shakespeare In Pop Culture Series: Introduction$15

 *Disclaimer* – Some of the play content and provided films in the courses that follow this introductory course are rated PG-13, and therefore that is the recommended age minimum for any courses in the series aside from this introductory course.
 Exception can be made with parental consent for younger ages.

-Start Date: June 1.
-Course consists of 1 lesson plan.
+SUMMER SEMESTER: Course consists of 1 lesson plan.
 No live classes- view lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
 You have until August 17 to complete the course.
-Enroll after June 1, and you’ll receive class access information within 48 hours of enrolling.
+Upon enrollment, you will receive class access information on either Tuesday or Friday.
 Final reports will be issued on August 18.
 This gives you complete freedom during the summer to do the work!
 Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 17.

 This is a one week course in which students will be introduced to William Shakespeare, the Globe Theater, and Shakespeare’s sonnets and writing style.